Rhode Island

 What does FWA look like?

-• Submitting claims from two drivers in the same vehicle at the same time
+• Transportation providers claiming payment for two drivers in the same vehicle at the same time.

-• Submitting claims for the same vehicle used for two or more different trips at the same time
+• Transportation providers claiming payment for one vehicle being used for two or more trips at the same time.

 How should you report FWA?